starryeyez024/patternfly-atomic/CODE-GUIDELINES.md

 ### Namespace

-To avoid conflicts PatterFly prefixes all classes with “pf-”.
+To avoid conflicts PatternFly prefixes all classes with “pf-”.
 This also helps differentiates PatternFly and Bootstrap class names.

 ```sass
 // Bad